-The truth of the matter is that 99% of American businesses qualify as small-to-medium (under 500 employees), according to Deloitte.
+The truth of the matter is that 99% of American businesses qualify as small-to-medium (under 500 employees), according to a JP Morgan Chase study.
 This means they provide a majority of the population with employment opportunities and services.

 The field service industry follows these trends too, and not everyone can afford to spend a million dollars on made-to-measure software.
 Therefore, it’s vital to create field service management solutions that cater to them.

 This is why we’ve reached out to Ken Wentworth, also known as Mr. Biz, who heads the consultancy firm Mr. Biz Solutions.
 He’s an expert with more than 20 years of experience advising businesses on how to establish a stable financial path.
 If you’re already thinking ‘But wait, my company is too small to hire a consultant!’, don’t worry.

 Mr. Biz specializes in affordable small business solutions, with many field service clients, and offers a customizable, subscription-based service to anyone who wants to take their business to the next level.

 Without further ado, we’ve asked him a few questions: